 PIERCE COUNTY Sheriff’s Office Reports The following incidents were reported to the Pierce County Sheriff’s Office Sept.
-27 through Oct.
-10. Monday, Sept.
-27 A deputy responded at 7:36 a.m. to …
+13-20.
+Monday, Sept.
+13 At 7:07 a.m., a pilot reported a man shining a …

 PIERCE COUNTY Sheriff’s Office Reports